 Which type of polyurethane is better for refinishing hardwood floors – oil-based or water-based polyurethane?

-At Floor Coverings International, we offer both options, but I strongly recommend oil based polyurethane over water based because:
+We offer both options, but I usually recommend oil based polyurethane over water based because:

 1. It looks better